a-karma/Bogor_Workshop/DAY_1/Session2.md

 Hurray!
 Now that bedtools is accessible let's see what we can do with it.

 The `snp_ch30.bed` file in the folder `/home/DATA/Day_1/` is an example of a "customized" bed format.
 It contains the three mandatory fields (chromosome, start, end) plus an unusual 4th field.
 In that column I have stored the genotype of 4 individuals at that position.
-If the 4 th column is empty, that particular site is monomorphic.
+If the 4 th column has a lowercase `m`, that particular site is monomorphic.
 You can have a look at it using `less` or inspect just three lines with a combination of head and tail, see for example what you get by running:

 ```